sunilkmaurya/GNN_Ranking/README.md

 ```
 improves the performance similar to original results.
 In addition to this fix, I found results varying a bit (between older and newer versions) even with same random seed.
 I will look into it and provide a patch for newer PyTorch versions.

+**Note about package requirements**

+In case there are conflicts while installing the packages, please check the following [issue](https://github.com/sunilkmaurya/GNN_Ranking/issues/2) for matched versions of the packages.
+Thanks @natema for the information.